Continuous-Variable Quantum Key Distribution with Gaussian Modulation -- The Theory of Practical Implementations: Notions of Security and Secure-Key Rate

-Initial security proofs focused on individual attacks~\cite{grosshans2004individual, grosshans2003virtual}.
+Initial security proofs focused on individual attacks~\cite{grosshans2003virtual, grosshans2004individual}, followed by collective attacks~\cite{grosshans2005collective}.
 Further efforts to prove the security against coherent attacks (the strongest possible attack) have been eased by two ideas: The first is the reduction of coherent attacks to collective attacks using the de~Finetti representation theorem for infinite dimensions~\cite{renner2009definetti}.
 The second is the optimality of Gaussian attacks~\cite{wolf2006extremality, garcia-patron2006gaussianattacks, navascues2006gaussianattacks} which states that for a given covariance matrix, the state that minimises the key rate is Gaussian.
-Subsequently, the security of Gaussian-modulated CV-QKD against coherent attacks was proved based on computing covariance matrices assuming Gaussian channels~\cite{leverrier2010proof, lodewyck2007proof, pirandola2008proof}.
-While these proofs only hold in the asymptotic limit, the security of CV-QKD with finite block sizes is much more involved and, to this date, a vital field of ongoing research.
+Subsequently, the security of Gaussian-modulated CV-QKD against coherent attacks was proved based on computing covariance matrices assuming Gaussian channels~\cite{leverrier2010proof, lodewyck2007quantum, pirandola2008proof}.
+While these proofs only hold in the asymptotic limit, the security of CV-QKD with finite block sizes is much more involved and, to this date, a vital field of ongoing research~\cite{leverrier2010finite, leverrier2013security, ruppert2014long, thearle2016estimation}.

-Recently, the first non-asymptotic composable\footnote{Composability is an important property of cryptographic protocols.
+A non-asymptotic \emph{composable}\footnote{ Composability is an important property of cryptographic protocols.
 A protocol is called universally composable if its outcome is (almost) indistinguishable from that of an ideal protocol.
 Any protocol that uses a composable QKD key is (almost) as secure as if it would use an ideal key instead.
-See \cite{MullerQuade2009,Portmann2014} for a discussion of composable security of quantum key distribution.} security proof for continuous-variable quantum key distribution with coherent states against collective attacks has been obtained~\cite{Leverrier2014}.
+See \cite{MullerQuade2009,Portmann2014} for a discussion of composable security of quantum key distribution.} security proof against collective attacks was first introduced for continuous-variable quantum key distribution with squeezed-states~\cite{furrer2012continuous}, finally followed by a proof for coherent-state CV-QKD~\cite{Leverrier2014}.
 Unfortunately, the author notes that both the usual de~Finetti method and the post-selection method (another method to derive security against coherent attacks from security against collective attacks, see \cite{Christandl2009}) fall short on providing useful finite-size key estimates against coherent (general) attacks.
-However, an even more recent result seems to overcome this problem by exploitation of a new kind of Gaussian de~Finetti reduction \cite{leverrier2017security}.
+However, a more recent result seems to overcome this problem by exploitation of a new kind of Gaussian de~Finetti reduction \cite{leverrier2017security}.